AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 ```
 $$a[href="example.org/ads"][parent-elements="table"]
 ```
-When Adguard finds an element `a` with a `href` attribute that contain `example.org/ads`, rather then cut it out, it will keep looking for the closest parent element `table` and will cut it out instead.
+When AdGuard finds an element `a` with a `href` attribute that contain `example.org/ads`, rather then cut it out, it will keep looking for the closest parent element `table` and will cut it out instead.

 You can specify few parent elements separated by commas.
 The closest one will be blocked.